"Large-scale copper projects are expected to reshape Argentina’s mining sector. Nearly every specialized services firm will be active in this space."

 What are M3 Engineering’s main priorities in the coming year?

-M3’s immediate priority is to support its existing clients.
+M3’s immediate priority is to support its existing clients in the NOA region, focusing on operating mines and ongoing projects.
 Looking forward, large-scale copper projects are expected to reshape Argentina’s mining sector.
 In the medium term, nearly every specialized services firm will be active in this space, and M3 is already strengthening ties with current clients and building new relationships with copper developers.

 Longer term, provinces such as Mendoza and Río Negro are expected to become important players.
 M3 monitors early-stage opportunities there, positioning itself to provide studies, evaluations, and engineering services as prospects advance.